beejjorgensen/starlanes-info/doc/starlanes-spec.md

 Increase the size of the larger company by that of the smaller company.

-> Ideally, it would be the combined size *plus one* to account for the
-> new cell from the current move, but the original game didn't do this.

 Add the stock price of the smaller company onto the stock price of the larger company.